vsaraikin/knowledge/_settings/Obsidian Future Plans.md

 4. Backup to Git:
 	1. Provide a tool to push by pressing one button
 5. Fix relative paths in Obsidian & Github
+6. Write a sh script that will create .README files with certain template for each folder except root.

 ## Inspiration: